retry51776/notes/psychology/details.md

 - Reticular formation: This is a network of nerve fibers that runs through the brainstem and is involved in the regulation of sleep, arousal, and attention.

 - Basal ganglia: These are a group of structures located deep within the brain that are involved in the control of movement and the initiation of voluntary actions.
+Also store & process habits.